zencart/documentation/content/user/all_time_favorites/_index.md

 <!-- please keep in alphabetic order -->
 <!-- remember to start links with "/" -->

+Once you know [What Zen Cart is](/user/about_us/what_is_zen_cart/), you might want to know the answers to some of these other questions.

 * [Add a Page](/user/customizing/add_pages/) - How do I add new pages to my store?